AmirShelli/mini-quote/README.md

 I'm testing my API with Postman using raw JSON.
+To test the app from the docker container you will have to access port 80.

+![image](https://user-images.githubusercontent.com/42302276/219605095-213cbf82-363e-450d-b435-74f6a88f6ce1.png)

 Here is what you can test.

-![image](https://user-images.githubusercontent.com/42302276/219605095-213cbf82-363e-450d-b435-74f6a88f6ce1.png)

 **"/register"**